-The trick is to keep bad cholesterol levels down and good cholesterol up, and there many changes that you can make to your lifestyle and diet to do this.
+The trick is to keep bad cholesterol levels down and good cholesterol up, and their many changes that you can make to your lifestyle and diet to do this.
 They include:

 Smoking and too much alcohol can result in serious health issues like heart failure, strokes, and high blood pressure, not to mention the fact they increase levels of LDL cholesterol.
 Studies have also shown that quitting smoking is associated with an increase in good cholesterol.

-If you want to improve your heart health and reduce cholesterol, you need to reduce saturated fats and trans fats while adding whey protein, soluble fiber, and foods that contain omega-3 fatty acids.
+If you want to improve your heart health and reduce cholesterol, you need to reduce saturated fats and trans fats while adding whey protein, soluble fibre, and foods that contain omega-3 fatty acids.

 THE FINAL VERDICT